 What is a target audience exactly?

-In short, a target audience is a group of people that are likely to respond positively to your content – which is why every single piece of content you create should have one.
+In short, a target audience is a group of people who are likely to respond positively to your content—which is why every single piece of content you create should have a target audience.

 The power of a defined target audience is best explained by Elizabeth Gardner, founder of Garnish Media: